Assertive Community Treatment (ACT)

 Assertive Community Treatment Services are offered at the following locations:

-ACT is a team based service that includes shared service delivery responsibility that provides consistent continuity of care.
+ACT is a team-based service that includes shared service delivery responsibility, providing consistent continuity of care.